top of page

 “This sounds like me… I’m tired of fighting my body,”

+then myofascial release might be a powerful next step.
+Your body is not the enemy.It’s been protecting you the best way it knows how.
 My role is to offer a soft, science-meets-sensitivity approach that helps your fascia and nervous system feel safe enough to let go.

 If you’re in or near Frederick, MD and you’d like to explore this work: